The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: DP Auditing

 \descr{Auditing Game.} A DP mechanism is typically audited vis-\`a-vis a \emph{privacy game} played between an \textit{Adversary} and a \textit{Challenger}.
 Although this game can slightly vary depending on the auditing goal and threat model, we present the prototypical DP audit algorithm in Algorithm~\ref{alg:audit_game}.

 First, the Adversary chooses an initial dataset in the data domain $D^-$ and distributions from which special data points used to audit the mechanism, i.e., \emph{canaries}, are sampled from.
-The Adversary can also provide additional ``auxiliary'' information to the mechanism if necessary.
+They can also provide ``auxiliary'' information to the mechanism if necessary.

 Next, the Challenger runs the mechanism $n_{\mathrm{R}}$ times, each time sampling $n_{\mathrm{C}}$ fresh canaries from the canary distributions to form the input dataset.
-The Challenger then sends the outputs back to the Adversary.
-The Adversary post-processes the outputs of the mechanism, typically using a privacy attack $\mathcal{P}$.
+The Challenger then sends the outputs back to the Adversary, who post-processes the outputs of the mechanism, typically using a privacy attack $\mathcal{P}$.
 This is because the outputs of the mechanism may be in an arbitrary domain $y \in \mathcal{Y}$, which can be difficult to design a decision function around (e.g., to decide if the mechanism satisfies the claimed guarantees).
-Thus, the post-processing yields simple observations that can be easily analyzed.
+Thus, the post-processing yields simple observations that can be easy to analyze.

-Finally, the audit's outcome can be computed from the observations using an evaluation function $\zeta$, which outputs either a bit $z \in \{0, 1\}$ for the verification of a theoretical DP guarantee or $z \in \mathcal{K}$ for empirical privacy estimation.
+Finally, the outcome of the audit can be computed from the observations using an evaluation function $\zeta$, which outputs either a bit $z \in \{0, 1\}$ for the verification of a theoretical DP guarantee or $z \in \mathcal{K}$ for empirical privacy estimation.
 This is typically done by relying on the hypothesis testing interpretation of DP discussed above.
 In practice, the outcome of the audit is typically computed with a desired level of confidence $\alpha$, especially when refuting/confirming the claimed DP guarantees of the mechanism.